UnloadingGnat/Jaavin-Website/README.md

 #### Design
 The pill-shaped bottom nav bar was inspired by androids function keys at the bottom, and it seemed easier to use a website on mobile if the menu items were near the bottom.
+The images are also able to be moved around which makes it alot more interactive and fun to use :)

 Handmade with Next.js, CSS, and Next-UI components